 2. Time until Maximum Blood Concentration

+Since the uptake mechanisms of the liquid liposomal groups (LLA and LLB) are different from that of the powdered groups (PL and NL), the time taken for the vitamin C to reach the bloodstream are also different.
 This also suggests that the release of vitamin C into the bloodstream is sustained and slow thanks to liposomal encapsulation.
 It is probable therefore, that the supplement’s effect could last longer.
 This could reduce the need for multiple dosing.

 3. How did the Groups Compare?

-We looked further at the data to see if there were differences between the two groups for all other parameters.
+We looked further at the data to see if there were differences between the groups for all other parameters.
 We plotted this as a graph pictured in the image below.